 - Beware of Kea Parrots.
 If you are near the mountains keep an eye out for Kea parrots as they will happily peck a hole in your seat within seconds (we're not joking), and their sharp talons will instantly damage your seat if they land on it.
 We provide kea parrot insurance options to reduce damage costs.

 - Roadworks: Roadworks are seldom motorcycle friendly in NZ.
 Whilst some are easy to navigate, others can be a little daunting.
-Slow and steady wins the race.
+Slow and steady.

 Let us know how you get on - we have not had a ten out of ten yet!